Chasing 99%: MNIST without CNN

 image

-Most of the space accumulates around 1 and 0 and not in-between.
-And the gradient at that point tends to 0.
-And hence weights have less update magnitude.
-The derivative $\sigma'(z) = \sigma(z)(1 - \sigma(z))$, has an absolute maximum of $0.25$.
-In a 3 hidden layer architecture, the chain rule multiplies these fractions backward (e.g., $0.25^3 = 0.0156$ in the best case scenario), mathematically preventing the earliest layers of a meaningful learning signal.
+Most of the values accumulate around 1 and 0 and not in-between, and the gradient at those points tends to 0.
+Hence, the weights have a very small update magnitude.
+The derivative $\sigma'(z) = \sigma(z)(1 - \sigma(z))$ has an absolute maximum of $0.25$.
+In a 3-hidden-layer architecture, the chain rule multiplies these fractions backward (e.g., $0.25^3 = 0.0156$ in the best case scenario), mathematically preventing the earliest layers from receiving a meaningful learning signal.

-Also if the neuron’s preactivation values are strongly positive or negative, the curve flattens completly making the gradient zero, and hence it FREEZES the neurons and restricts learning.
+Also, if the neuron’s preactivation values are strongly positive or negative, the curve flattens completely, making the gradient zero.
+Hence, it FREEZES the neurons and restricts learning.

 1. Proper Weight Initialisation: Xavier Initialisation (Glorot Initialisation).
 It keeps the signal variance consistent across layers, preventing the weights from being so large or small that the sigmoid saturates (flattens out) at 0 or 1.

 2. Input Scaling: Which we already did!
-Make input data normalised or standardised (typically scaled to a range like [0, 1] or [-1, 1]).
+Making input data normalised or standardised (typically scaled to a range like [0, 1] or [-1, 1]) prevents saturation.
 If inputs are too large, the function immediately enters the flat regions where the gradient is nearly zero, effectively “killing” the neuron’s ability to learn.

 ReLU Function: